How Predictive Procurement Solves Challenges in the Food and Beverage Industry

 What are some of the drivers for this rise in inflation?

-A combination of factors, including climate change, geopolitical tensions, and global competition for limited resources, have overwhelmed the industry.
+A combination of factors, including climate volatility, geopolitical tensions, and evolving trade policies and tariffs, continue to challenge the industry.

 Climate Change